debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/fork_poliy.md

 * Any sensible built-in split protection in an application will be turned on by default.
 A theoretical example would be BTCPayServer switching min confirmations to higher value around expected fork.
 If the protection didn't exist when the user installed the application, the protection will be turned on after update.
-* No update will ever remove `bitcoind` or make it unoperable as such would endanger Lightning node(s).
+* No update will ever remove `bitcoind` or make it inoperable as such would endanger Lightning node(s).
 Additional effort to supply Lightning node(s) with transactions from competing chains will be seriously considered.
 * Custom split protections may be implemented.
 These may include temporarily changing the configuration to require more confirmations unless the user explicitly turned off this protection.